Alternatives To Sweet Potatoes: 16 Unbeatable Substitutes

 1. Garnet Potatoes/Finger Yams

 Garnet potatoes are also called finger yams and garnet sweet potatoes.
-They are very similar to a normal sweet potato having white skin, however, they have a long, thin shape1.
+They are very similar to a normal sweet potato having white skin, however, they have a long, thin shape 1.

 Similarities: